You Can Not Lose Your Salvation And The Bible Verses, Which Support It.

 9. How much of it did he take?
 Some or all of it?

-10. So then, what penalty of your sins is left for you?
+10. So then, what penalty for your sins is left for you?

 Therefore, why can't the Spirit of God ever depart from you when you sin?
 Because all of your sins have been taken away!
+This is divine logic!
 The cause of spiritual death (Adam's disobedience) has been taken away by God.
 Even when we are disobedient, we are forgiven.
 That is because Jesus took away your sins once and for all (Colossians 2:13).
 Once you have the Spirit of God living in you, he will never leave you, for any reason.
-That is eternal security.
-That is real good news.
+That is eternal security and why it’s good news.

 The Book of Hebrews was written to the Jews, who had been living under the Old Covenant, the law and the sacrificial system.
-There were some Jews who became born again, but there were many who were either on the fence with Jesus Christ, who was the mediator of the New Covenant.
-The writer of Hebrews was warning those who had not accepted Christ not to drift away and ignore such a great salvation (Hebrews 2:1-3).
+There were some Jews who became born again, but there were many who were either on the fence with faith in Jesus Christ.
+The writer of Hebrews was warning those who had not accepted Christ, to not to drift away and ignore such a great salvation (Hebrews 2:1-3).

 It's probably a good idea to first read the first 5 chapters of the Book of Hebrews.
-In chapter 5, you will see that here were those who were slow to learn about the salvation and the righteousness which comes by faith.
-Those people were not acquainted with the teaching about righteousness and were still living on milk, not solid food.
+In chapter 5, you will see that here were those who were slow to learn about the salvation.
+Those people were not acquainted with the teaching about imputed righteousness and were still living on milk, not solid food.
 They had never changed their mind about faith in Jesus Christ, imputed righteousness and the complete forgiveness of sins.

 In Hebrews 6:4, notice words tasted, shared, enlightened.
-They have not swallowed or drank.
+Tasting is not swallowing or drinking.
+If you like something you taste, you then swallow it.
+You might be enlightened by something, but not accept it.
 That is why it is impossible for them to return to repentance because they never repented and were born again.
 Have you ever noticed that you can't go back to where you have never been?
-These unbelievers were still crucifying the grace of God all over again and subjecting him to public disgrace.
-The author of Hebrews then says "Even though we speak like this, dear friends, we are convinced of better things in your case—the things that have to do with salvation."
-(Hebrews 6:9).
+If you have never been to Boston, can you go back to Boston?
+These unbelieving Hebrews were crucifying the grace of God all over again and subjecting him to public disgrace.
+The author of Hebrews then says "Even though we speak like this, dear friends, we are convinced of better things in your case—the things that have to do with salvation" (Hebrews 6:9).

-This is easier to see.
 "If we deliberately keep on sinning after receiving the knowledge of truth, no sacrifice for sin is left".
-The sinning here refers to unbelief.
+The sinning here refers to unbelief, after receiving the knowledge of truth.
+They rejected the truth about Jesus.
 Again, they heard, they shared, they were enlightened and they tasted.
-But they did not swallow the knowledge of truth.
-They had insulted the Spirit of Grace.
-There is no sacrifice for them left and they are were in danger of the fire of hell.
+But they did not swallow or drink the knowledge of truth.
+These unbelieving Hebrews had insulted the Spirit of Grace.
+There was no sacrifice for them left and they were in danger of the fire of hell.

-Pastors and teachers also use the lives and testimonies of others to say "You know Pastor Jim? he walked away from God, and therefore, we Christians can lose our salvation."
+Pastors and teachers also use the lives and testimonies and lives of others to say "You know Pastor Billy? he walked away from God, and therefore, we Christians can lose our salvation."
 Huh?
+Since when do we base our theology on other people's lives, instead of the scriptures?

-I am praying that this blog will help you be secure in Christ and know beyond a shadow of a doubt, that Christ will never leave you or forsake you.
+I am praying that this blog will help you know you are eternally secure in Christ and know beyond a shadow of a doubt, that Christ will never leave you.
 No matter what.